 What should I do if I am injured on the job?

-Get first aid or medical attention right away.
+If you suffer a work accident or personal injury on the job, get first aid or medical attention right away.
 The treating health care provider must be authorized by the Workers’ Compensation Board (except in an emergency situation).
 Notify your supervisor as soon as possible, detailing the injury and the way it occurred.
 You must inform your employer in writing within 30 days following the accident (or within two years of your awareness of an occupational illness) or you may lose the right to WC benefits.
 And contact an attorney.
 Your employer’s insurance company is skilled at denying your benefits.
 Rutter Mills is skilled at making sure that doesn’t happen.
 We have successfully handled WC cases for more than 50 years, and helped thousands of clients get back on their feet — literally and financially.
 We’re here when you need us.

 Important Facts about State Workers’ Compensation